 Plus, members will be able to make stronger connections within your organization, increasing the chances that they’ll renew their membership.
 It’s much harder to consider leaving an organization that’s led to the formation of genuine friendships!

 As a conglomeration of industry leaders, professionals, and experts, your association can play an essential role in your members’ career development pipeline with the valuable professional opportunities you offer.
-When members feel supported and welcomed in your organization and your industry, it can contribute to greater employee retention and satisfaction.
+When members feel supported and welcomed in your organization and your industry, it can contribute to greater retention and satisfaction.

 With these career development offerings in your toolbox, you’ll be able to offer members the professional benefits and support they’re looking for.